wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

    b. <strong>App hosting environment</strong>.
 Dave Hoeffer has graciously created an instance on Heroku for single-user runs during scripting.
 But for load/capacity tests, we need to create a stand-alone app instance within a cloud. "the-internet" has a Docker image to run multiple users.

-   c. <strong>Emulator</strong> (such as JMeter) to control 1 or a lot of emulated client instances running emulation scripts at the same time.
+   c. <a href="#EmulatorPrograms"><strong>Emulator program</strong></a> (such as JMeter) to control 1 or a lot of emulated client instances running emulation scripts at the same time.

    d.
 The <strong>Emulator hosting environment</strong> needs to be separate from the app environment under load.
-SaaS services (Blazemeter, StormRunner, Flood.io, etc.) can provide this environment.
+SaaS services (<a href="#Blazemeter">Blazemeter</a>, StormRunner, Flood.io, etc.) can provide this environment.
 With more work, A Docker image from DockHub can be pulled locally or in a public cloud instance created using <a target="_blank" href="https://wilsonmar.github.io/aws-cdk">AWS CDK</a>, <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform</a>, etc.

    e. <strong>CI/CD workflow engine</strong> builds the app under test and test for security, functionality, capacity capability, etc. A Docker image of the free/open-source Jenkins can be used locally or in a public cloud.
 SaaS services (Harness.io, CircleCI, GitHub Actions, etc.) can provide this as well.